Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

 ### Using `config.score_factor` to modify costs

-GraphQL query cost depends on multiple factors depending on our resolvers and the implementation of the schema.
+GraphQL query cost depends on multiple factors based on our resolvers and the implementation of the schema.
 Cost on queries, depending on the cost strategy might turn very high when using quantifiers, or very low with no quantifiers at all.
 By using `config.score_factor` the cost can be divided